-At present, BODC has staff made up of mostly Data Scientists and IT specialists.
+At present, most of BODC are either Data Scientists or IT specialists.
 We handle large volumes of diverse marine data from a multitude of sources, both national and international.
-We are responsible for developing techniques for the processing, preserving and distribution of oceanographic data.
+We are responsible for developing techniques for the processing, preservation and distribution of this data.

 The senior team

 Dr Lesley Rickards has extensive experience in marine data management.
-As part of BODC’s national and international responsibilities, Lesley represents us on scientific bodies such as the Inter-Agency Committee on Marine Science and Technology (IACMST) and the Intergovernmental Oceanographic Commission (IOC).
+As part of BODC’s national and international responsibilities, Lesley represents us on scientific bodies such as the Marine Science Co-ordination Committee (MSCC) and the Intergovernmental Oceanographic Commission (IOC).

-Dr Roy Lowry is responsible for the implementation of the IT strategy.
-He has an impressive background in the technical aspects of data management and is involved in many national and international projects including the NERC DataGrid (part of the e-Science Programme) and Marine Metadata Interoperability (MMI).
+Dr Roy Lowry has an impressive background in the technical aspects of data management and is involved in many national and international projects including the NERC DataGrid (part of the e-Science Programme) and Marine Metadata Interoperability (MMI).

 Our Data Scientists follow well-defined procedures when processing marine data.
 Their duties include